The Ultimate In Birding Tours

 Western Australia: Day 9 We will have a further opportunity for birding in the Kookynie region this morning before we head southwestwards to Carrabin, situated in the vast ‘wheat belt’ of Western Australia, for an overnight stay.

 Western Australia: Day 10 Today we reach the Indian Ocean coast at the small seaside resort of Lancelin, where we will spend the night.
-Rock Parrots nest on nearby Lancelin Island and fly over to the mainland to feed, making this a highly reliable site for this sometimes tricky species.
-Bridled Tern and Brown Noddy can also be found along this stretch of the coast.
+Bridled Tern and Brown Noddy can be found along this stretch of the coast while Rock Parrots nest on nearby Lancelin Island and occasionally fly over to the mainland to feed.

-Western Australia: Day 11 We may have another opportunity to look for parrots early this morning before we return to Perth and take a midday flight northeastwards to Broome for a two nights stay.
+Western Australia: Day 11 Today we return to Perth and take a flight northeastwards to Broome for a two nights stay.
 This afternoon we will begin our exploration of the Broome area.

-Other species we should see at Broome, either along the coastline itself or in areas of tropical woodland and dry grassland, include Brown Booby, Little and Pacific (or Eastern) Reef Egrets, Striated Heron, Rufous (or Nankeen) Night Heron, Royal Spoonbill, Plumed Whistling-Duck, Osprey, Black and Brahminy Kites, White-bellied Sea Eagle, Masked Lapwing, Gull-billed, Common, Little and Lesser Crested Terns, Peaceful and Bar-shouldered Doves, Red-winged Parrot, Tawny Frogmouth, Sacred Kingfisher, the lovely Rainbow Bee-eater, Mangrove Gerygone (rather surprisingly, not often residing in mangroves around Broome!), Little Friarbird, the impressive Great Bowerbird, Pied Butcherbird and Torresian Crow.
+Other species we should see at Broome, either along the coastline itself or in areas of tropical woodland and dry grassland, include Brown Booby, Little Egret, Pacific (or Eastern) Reef Heron, Striated Heron, Nankeen (or Rufous) Night Heron, Royal Spoonbill, Plumed Whistling-Duck, Osprey, Black and Brahminy Kites, White-bellied Sea Eagle, Masked Lapwing, Australian, Common, Little and Lesser Crested Terns, Peaceful and Bar-shouldered Doves, Red-winged Parrot, Tawny Frogmouth, Sacred Kingfisher, the lovely Rainbow Bee-eater, Mangrove Gerygone (rather surprisingly, not often residing in mangroves around Broome!), Little Friarbird, the impressive Great Bowerbird, Pied Butcherbird and Torresian Crow.

 Western Australia: Day 13 After some final birding around Broome we will drive to Derby and then start out on the famous Gibb River Road into the Kimberley.
 We will spend the night at Mount Elizabeth Station.